OmerAlfiel/Task-Manager-API/README.md

 # Task Manager API

 This project is a **Task Manager API** built with **Node.js** and **Express**.
 It provides a backend service for managing users and their tasks.
-The API is organized into several directories, each serving a specific purpose:
+The API is organized into several directories, each serving a specific purpose

 ## Project Structure